-Below is an image of a Facebook page cover for Cambridge Electric Transport, whose objective was to increase the number of users using their e-bikes in a pilot with Cambridge Science Park to over 50 users in just two weeks.
+Below is an image of a Facebook page cover for Cambridge Electric Transport showing riders about to get on the bikes.
+The campaign objective was to increase the number of e-bike riders in a pilot with Cambridge Science Park to over 50 in just two weeks.

 Planning the campaign